List of Dragon Ball characters: Future Mai

-During the "Future" Trunks Saga arc of Dragon Ball Super, an alternate future version of Mai (未来のマイ, Mirai no Mai) who had grown older after being de-aged by Shenron is depicted as a leader of the resistance forces on Earth against Goku Black.
+During the Goku Black arc of Dragon Ball Super, an alternate future version of Mai (未来のマイ, Mirai no Mai) who had grown older after being de-aged by Shenron is depicted as a leader of the resistance forces on Earth against Goku Black.
 As a close friend and potential love interest of her timeline's Trunks, they work closely with their allies from the main timeline to defeat Goku Black and foil his Zero Mortal Plan.
 This version of Mai appears as a supporting character in Super Dragon Ball Heroes.
 Future Mai is voiced by Eiko Yamada in Japanese and Colleen Clinkenbeard in English.